unpairedbracket/unpairedblog/content/Maths/Analysing a Giant Round-Robin Tournament.md

-#wrestling #voting
+---
+published: 2025-07-19
+tags:
+  - tournaments
+  - wrestling
+---

-So the Most Beloved AEW Wrestler Tournament: Round-Robin Edition recently finished its giant cycle of all 156 wrestlers facing each of the other 155.
-I'm a bit of a nerd for this sort of thing, and it's one of the largest datasets of its kind I'm ever likely to have access to, so (and at the encouragement of @livelaughlariat) I thought I'd have a bash at some data analysis.
+Over on tumblr, the Most Beloved AEW Wrestler Tournament: Round-Robin Edition recently finished its giant cycle of all 156 wrestlers facing each of the other 155.
+At the encouragement of [@livelaughlariat](https://livelaughlariat.tumblr.com) I thought I'd have a bash at some data analysis.

 The approach I'm going to take is as follows:
 - Assume any given competitor can be described by a single "quality" (or maybe "belovedness") value $q_i$ (read as "the quality of the $i^\mathrm{th}$ competitor" - I'll label some general unspecified person with $i$, $j$ or $k$ throughout this)